 The Court then turned to application of the Unsolicited Communications Endorsement.
 The Plaintiffs argued that, since the endorsement did not mention regulations, Travelers had a responsibility to defend the action.
 The Court disagreed citing the Junk Fax Act which specifically authorized the FCC to prescribe regulations to implement the statute's prohibitions.
 The rules and regulations specify the acts that are prohibited by the Junk Fax Prevention Act and the Court reasoned that it would be absurd to conclude that violations of the regulations are not excluded by exclusion of violations of the Junk Fax Act, the regulation's authorizing statute.
 The Court also rejected Plaintiffs' argument that Travelers' should have defended the underlying action because some of their faxes were solicited, and the exclusion only applies to unsolicited communications.
 The Court dismissed this argument noting that the endorsement excludes communications "which are made or allegedly made" in violation of the TCPA and its amendments.
 All of Plaintiffs' faxes were allegedly in violation of the Junk Fax Act and Plaintiffs cannot avail themselves of either of the two TCPA defenses - "prior express invitation or permission" or an "established business relationship" - because the faxes failed to contain an Opt-Out Notice.
-Every allegation in the underlying action is a violation of the TCPA and its amendments, is excluded from coverage by the Unsolicited Communications Endorsement.
+Every allegation in the underlying action is a violation of the TCPA and its amendments and any lawsuit that alleges a violation of the TCPA, or its amendments, is excluded from coverage by the Unsolicited Communications Endorsement.